-Phasmophobia is an up to four players co-op psychological horror video game where you can face with many ghosts and will try to identify them.
+Phasmophobia is a four players co-op psychological horror video game where you can face many ghosts and will try to identify them.
 Something abnormal invaded the house in Phasmophobia, the 4-player online co-op game designed to spread horror and dread all over the place.
 Brave people are on the mission to conquer fear and squeak through the haunted house to find and collect enough evidence to prove and expose the paranormal activity.
-The game is highly-interactive: you can opt to stay in a booth equipped with CCTV cameras to help your team known if something paranormal is coming or venture into the haunted place with the rest.
+The game is highly-interactive: you can opt to stay in a booth equipped with CCTV cameras to help your team know if something paranormal is coming or venture into the haunted place with the rest.
 Along with the investigation, you will be able to hear and communicate with scary noises whispering in your head.
 Most users consider Phasmophobia to be the scariest horror ever existed.
-Indeed, the atmosphere of dark and fright does not allow your nerves to relieve as well as constant anticipation of screamers to appear in the most unexpectable moments.
+Indeed, the atmosphere of darkness and fright does not allow your nerves to relieve as well as constant anticipation of screamers to appear in the most unexpected moments.
 Not to mention the presence of solid graphics accompanied by VR and realistic sounds that will help you immerse and feel the ghostly experience just at the tips of your fingers.
 Kinetic Games, the developers of Phasmophobia, created a truly amazing horror, yet not available for Mac systems.
 Despite this, we have found a way to work around this bottleneck and launch the game on Mac itself.
 The Game is available on Steam, unfortunately for Mac users.
-Despite, Phasmophobia not available on Mac, there are several ways to play it on Mac OS.
+Despite, Phasmophobia not being available on Mac, there are several ways to play it on Mac OS.
 In the article below we will anticipate all ways to make Phasmophobia run on Mac.

 |Windows 7,8,10 64-bits||Windows 7,8,10 64-bits|